 Reflections From Flight 93 National Memorial

-In less than a month, I will again take part in an incredibly memorable volunteer event during National Park Week called Plant a Tree at Flight 93.
+During 2015's National Park Week, I will again take part in an incredibly memorable volunteer event called Plant a Tree at Flight 93.
 As we prepare for this year’s event, I wanted to take some time to share and reflect on my experience last year.

 On Saturday, April 26, 2014, at 2pm the clouds looked dark and threatening, but as I stooped to plant a chestnut tree seedling my thoughts were far from the weather.
 I was reflecting on the more than 500 volunteers who had planted trees similar to mine that same weekend.
 Over a two-day period, these volunteers planted more than 20,000 seedlings at Flight 93 National Memorial.
 Eastern white pine, hemlock, American elm, and chestnut trees were just a few of the numerous species of trees planted over a 30-acre area during the third year of this large reforestation initiative.
 A partnership of various businesses, agencies, small clubs, and large organizations, as well as members of the general public joined to plant trees.
 Whether the volunteers wanted to plant trees to keep the earth green or they were fascinated with the fact that this was the largest American chestnut and hardwood reforestation effort recorded to date by The American Chestnut Foundation, they did not say.
 But all of the volunteers had one thing in common, and that was their wish to honor the passengers and crew of Flight 93.